lablup/backend.ai/docs/user-api/exec-query.rst

      - ``list[str]``

      - An ordered list containing the possible auto-completion matches as strings.
-       This may be empty if the current kernel does not implement auto-completion or no matches have been found.
+       This may be empty if the current session does not implement auto-completion or no matches have been found.

        Selecting a match and merging it into the code text are up to the front-end